From the archive

 Choose buko when you want:

-• A natural, low-calorie hydration drink after exercise or illness
+• A natural, low-calorie hydration drink after exercise or hot weather

 • A light snack that won't spike your blood sugar dramatically